Salad Dressings

 Lime-Mint Dressing

-salad sauce raw veg vegan
+salad dressing veg vegan

 ¾ cup olive oil or vegetable oil